Mohammad-R-Rashid/Cancer-Assessment-From-Medication-History/documentation/read_me.txt

 3. Run the program and open the link in terminal

 Required Extensions and terminal installs:
-1. Python (will automatically install Pylance)
+1. Python (install both the extention and from the offical website)
 2. SQLite
 3. SQLite Viewer
 4. SQL Tools
-5.pandas (run "pip install pandas" in the terminal) 6.scikit-learn (run "pip installscikit-learn" in the terminal) 7.matplotlib (run "pip install matplotlib" in the terminal) 8.Flask (run "pip install Flask" in the terminal) 9.Flask-SQLAlchemy (run "pip install Flask-SQLAlchemy" in the terminal)
+5.pandas (run "pip install pandas" in the terminal) 6.scikit-learn (run "pip install scikit-learn" in the terminal) 7.matplotlib (run "pip install matplotlib" in the terminal) 8.Flask (run "pip install Flask" in the terminal) 9.Flask-SQLAlchemy (run "pip install Flask-SQLAlchemy" in the terminal)